LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 Foundry is made to work with Chrome.

 Chrome will offer you the best performance.
 Chrome will offer you the best user experience.

 Chrome isn't my favourite browser either.

 ## The Good News

-Once you get into Foundry on Chrome you will install Foundry.
+Once you get into Foundry on Chrome, you will install Foundry.

 After that, you will be using Foundry as an application.